Search Engine Tricks for Finding Translations on the Internet

 Example: Finding an English translation of the German "steuerpflichtig":

-steuerpflichtig* AND tax
+steuerpflichtig tax

-This finds for example the following German/English bilingual tax glossary:
+This finds, for example, the following German/English bilingual tax glossary:

 [...]